barney5501/TicTacToe_v1.0/README.md

-# TicTacToe_v1.0
+# TicTacToe_v1.0 -- C#
-A simple Tic-Tac-Toe game I made in Java. originally written in C#, but i "Translated" it to Java for an android app.
+A simple Tic-Tac-Toe game I made in C#.
+Originally for school (basic) but continued for fun.

-Main.Java:
+Program.cs:
 -
 runs the game, mostly writes stuff. also the picking of the names. contains all of the global variables for the program.